Shippable/docs/sources/ci/push-docker-registry.md

 integrations:
   hub:
-    - integrationName: docker-registry-integration    #replace with your integration name
+    - integrationName: docker-registry-integration    #replace with your subscription integration name
       type: dockerRegistryLogin
       branches:
         only: